Rent safe and private dog parks hosted by locals

 Stay consistent with your active lifestyle to keep up with your dog's high energy.

 "Be ready to be active!
 And be ready to be frustrated.
 The first year is going to be a challenge as you get to know each other and establish boundaries.
-But once you get past the hard part, the German Shepherd will love you more than anyone else ever will."
+Remember, they're cold-weather breeds, so be prepared for outdoor activities year-round.
+But once you get past the hard part, the German Shepherd will love you more than anyone else ever will.
+They truly become affectionate family dogs with the right care and training."
 (Samantha)

 "You need to have an active lifestyle and be willing to find activities that are mentally stimulating for your dog to provide sufficient exercise.
-Be willing to commit to training early on and reinforce training routinely to avoid undesirable behaviors."
+Be willing to commit to training early on and reinforce training routinely to avoid undesirable behaviors.
+Incorporate enrichment activities to keep their minds sharp."
 (Kaitlyn)

 Use positive reinforcement to create strong habits.

 "Research positive reinforcement and use it daily to prevent bad habits and create good ones.
-Spend lots of time working their mind AND body, not just their body."
+Spend lots of time working their mind AND body, not just their body.
+As one of the most recognizable breeds, it's important to train them well to be good ambassadors for the breed."
 (Leah)

 Frequently Asked Questions about the German Shepherd Dog